ktschroeder/Cloudless/README.md

 - option: snap to best fit when dragging border
 - allow thru-window transparency? option to show transparency as black, or something else (gray checker? see what other apps do), or thru-window. ==> possibility of appearance of entirely floating image, would be neat.
 - consider whether/what features should be behind feature flags users can configure in settings (to keep app/UI cleaner if they like).
 Also consider some kind of power user mode for this.
+- implement: holding ctrl while dragging corner of window keeps ratio.
+This actually has some complications, such as where the window should be "pinned".
+See what other apps do for intuitive UX.

 Maybe / ideas: